 The fear, anxiety, frustration, overwhelm, confusion—all of it is real and valid.
 Give yourself space to feel, while recognizing that there are actions you can take to relieve the burden of these emotions.

 What would you say to a friend who’s feeling scared, anxious, frustrated, or overwhelmed?
 Remind yourself to have compassion as you would for a friend, and use that same language internally.

 1.5 Be kind to others.

 The only thing you can control is yourself.
 Strangers, partners, friends, parents, and siblings are experiencing and responding to the pandemic in different ways.
 You may see them doing or not doing things you don’t agree with, and become upset.
-Those accompanying emotions won’t inspire change in others.
-But they will change you – and increase your level of stress.
+Those accompanying emotions will not inspire change in others.
+But they will change you—and increase your level of stress.

 Being kind does not mean you agree.
 It does not mean you are letting go of your beliefs.
 By noticing your feelings but compassionately letting others be, you are easing anxiety within yourself.
 Try to keep the focus on what you are doing to feel safe, calm, and content.